 Budget: The documents in which the government states how much money it is planning to spend and receive during that fiscal year.
 It is delivered in the spring sitting of the House of Assembly, usually around the beginning of April.
 The budget package consists of a budget speech by the finance minister, the Estimates (detailed revenue and expenditure estimates), the Supplementary Estimates (the same, but with even more detail), and business plans for government departments and agencies.
 The budget also includes a bill called the Financial Measures Act, although that bill is not usually introduced until a few days after the budget.

 By-election: Any election of an MLA that is held at a time other than a general election.
 A by-election is held whenever a seat is vacant because of the death or resignation of an MLA, or if an election is voided by a court due to irregularities.
-The decision when to call a by-election rests with the premier, who has some discretion about the timing of the by-election, as long as it is not more than one year after the vacancy occurs.
+The decision when to call a by-election rests with the premier, who has some discretion about the timing of the by-election, as long as it is called within six months of the vacancy occurring.

 Cabinet: The collective name for all ministers, including the premier.
 The Cabinet meets once per week, almost always on Thursday morning, and once every other week in July and August.
 It is the highest legal body in the executive branch of government.
 The legal name of the Cabinet is “Executive Council”.
 You may also see it referred to as “the Governor in Council”.
 These terms all mean the same thing.
 The Cabinet meets on the fifth floor of One Government Place.
 Most MLAs dream of one day being in Cabinet.